 Many people who practice yoga consistently report experiencing a state of happiness for no reason at all and find it easier to maintain that state for a longer period of time.

 The benefits of the physical postures are well known, but it is the subtle shifts in our perspective layered on top of those physical benefits that create opportunities for growth and total wellness.

-Yoga helps develop a sense of awareness in our bodies, particularly between the breath and the body which has been proven to be an effective tool at managing stress in our lives.
+Yoga helps develop a sense of awareness of the body, particularly with the breath.
+Breath awareness and focus has been proven to be an effective tool at managing stress.

-Yoga meets you on the mat where you are.
-Regardless of age, ethnicity, beliefs, or physical ability, the only limitation lies in your mind.
-If you have the desire, Yoga is for you.
+Yoga meets you where you are.
+Regardless of age, ethnicity, beliefs, or physical ability.
+The only limitation lies in your mind.
+If you can breath and have the desire, Yoga is for you.

 Rediscover yourself through

 A Japanese term that translates to Forest Bathing, sometimes referred to as Ecotherapy or Nature Therapy .
 While the specific techniques may vary, the core intent is the same.
 It is about creating awareness of our present physical, mental and emotional state in a nature setting with hyper-focused attention on our five senses.
 It’s about the act of being and observing , not doing.